Installing & Configuring Splunk Cluster¶

 http://<your-instance-ip>:8000in order to access the Web GUI.

 - Optional.
-If you additionally want the Splunk service to start at boot time, please execute the following command:
+Additionally, if the Splunk service is required to start at boot time, execute the following command.

 # /opt/splunk/bin/splunk enable boot-start